header logo

 Alexander-Arnold is set for Liverpool's first team

-4. Leonardo Bonucci (Juventus) – Most overrated soccer players
+4. Leonardo Bonucci (Juventus) - One of the most overrated soccer players

 Legendary midfielder Bonucci of Juventus and Italy

-The argument goes that he benefited greatly from Antonio Conte’s inspirational decision to switch to a 3-5-2 formation in 2011, as it meant Bonucci’s ball-playing abilities could focus on driving attacks forward with his excellent passing range and vision, while the other two defenders did the dirty work.
+The argument is that he benefited greatly from Antonio Conte's inspirational decision to switch to a 3-5-2 formation in 2011, as it allowed Bonucci's ball-playing abilities to focus on driving attacks forward with his excellent passing range and vision, while the other two defenders did the dirty work.

-5. Paulo Dybala (AS Roma) – Most overrated soccer players
+5. Paulo Dybala (AS Roma) - One of the most overrated soccer players

 Paulo Dybala's official unveiling as a Roma player was truly spectacular, with around 8,000 Roma fans turning out to welcome him.
 However, some football fans are left wondering what all the fuss is about.
 After all, Juventus let the Argentine player's contract expire last season due to persistent injuries and his lack of stability.